 Each student will have all the proper medical insurance coverage for the duration of their stay.
-Students will have full medical coverage from the day they arrive in Canada and until they leave the country.
-As an example, information on the insurance provided by OCDSB, including the claims procedure, can be found here.
-For other school districts, GoCanada will provide the information prior to the student's arrival.
+The medical insurance provider is Ingle International.
+Students will have full medical coverage from the day they arrive in Canada, including coverage of illnesses and expenses related to COVID-19, during and after quarantine.
+A summary of the coverage can be found here.

-Students will be informed regarding medical insurance functioning at the orientation session held during the last week of August and receive their policy information and eCard via email within the first few days upon arrival.
+Students will be informed regarding medical insurance functioning at the orientation session held during the last week of August, and receive their policy information and eCard via email within the first few days upon arrival.
 Please ensure that the student shares the policy information with you, prints out the foldable eCard sent by the insurance provider and carries it at all times.
 Please have the information available for any doctor's visits and provide the medical insurance information to the clinic right away.

 In case of an emergency, the homestay family should call the phone number shown on the student's insurance eCard and coordinate the best way to proceed.
 It is always preferred that the student does not need to pay anything when they go to a clinic, and the best way to secure this is by calling the insurance company.
+Alternatively, it is possible to find direct-pay medical facilities, which entail no cost for the student, using this link.

 If a clinic requires the student to pay the fee for the visit and any completed procedures, it is of utmost importance that the student is provided with official receipts and any medical report that may have been issued to use for reimbursement.
 The same applies if the student is prescribed medication and needs to purchase it at a pharmacy.
 The student must keep such documents to complete the medical insurance claim, with the assistance of the host family.
-For OCDSB students, it is possible to find detailed instructions on how to submit a claim (including the medical insurance claim form) here.
+It is possible to find detailed instructions on how to submit a claim (including the medical insurance claim form) here.

-If you have any questions regarding the functioning of the insurance policy or how to submit a claim, please contact GoCanada.
+If you have any questions regarding the functioning of the insurance policy or how to submit a claim, please contact Go Canada.
 We will be happy to assist you.